Station bans Kodak Black's music over his comments about Nipsey Hussle's girlfriend

 "If I disrespected you, Lauren London, in any shape or form, I'm sorry, even though I didn't," he said.

-The Grammy-nominated rapper, born Ermias Asghedom, was shot multiple times in the parking lot of The Marathon Clothing, a store he opened in 2017.
-Hussle was a beloved figure both in his native South Los Angeles and the hip-hop community.
+The Grammy-nominated rapper, born Ermias Asghedom, was a beloved figure both in his native South Los Angeles and in the hip-hop community.
 His store has been transformed into a makeshift memorial by mourners.

-On Thursday, prosecutors charged Eric R. Holder Jr., 29, with Hussle’s murder.
-He pleaded not guilty.

 London, an actress and model, paid tribute to Hussle on Tuesday in an Instagram post that featured images of the rapper and their family.